CMAP-SLG/Document_Master/README.md

 Changes should be made to files then copied into the correct location of /var/www/html/dkan

+NOTE: be sure to checkout the MYSQL_DKAN database and follow the Database Change Management Instructions.

 Then, after testing, be checked into the DKAN_DEV Repo.